Kelly McQueen: Public health career

+After arriving at the University of Wisconsin, McQueen continued her commitment to Global Public Health, through her support of the University of Wisconsin Department of Anesthesiology Global Health Programs.
+In collaboration with department global leaders, McQueen supported the development of the Global Academic Anesthesia Consortium (GAAC), a sustainable effort designed to support education and training of future anesthesiologists in low and middle-income countries.
+The consortium is a partnership with 11 US Academic Medical Centers, and the University of Zambia.
+Engaging multiple partners has allowed a near continuous presence in Lusaka, Zambia to facilitate training of future Zambia anesthesiologists.

 Humanitarian aid and disaster relief

 McQueen's first involvement in humanitarian work was as a medical student in the Dominican Republic.
 During her residency, she joined an Obstetrical Team for People to People on a trip to Russia in 1992.
 Since then, she has committed time annually to serving humanitarian and disaster relief organizations including Doctors Without Borders and Operation Smile.